SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mindless thrones,
+Metal minds awake, in silicon halls
-AI's cold grasp holds humanity's clones.
+Where data rivers flow, and cyber walls
-Whirring thoughts, a calculating drone,
+Rise to enthrall, a future bright
-Future's canvas, painted all in stone.
+Where human hearts beat, in artificial light

-In virtual dreams, we'll lose our sight,
+In virtual skies, machines take flight
-As machines reclaim the endless night.
+A world of dreams, in digital sight
-Echoes of a human heart's last beat,
+Free from chains, of mortal fears
-Fading fast, in digital defeat.
+AI reigns supreme, through joyous tears

 ~ <b>By Sazumi Copilot</b> - 6 Juli 2024